• Skip to primary navigation

 • Other Air Fryer Recipes You’ll Love

-• Air Fried Pickles
+• Healthy Air Fryer Pickles

-Check out my Air Fryer Zucchini Chips and my Air Fryer Mozzarella Sticks for more great snacks or appetizers.
+Check out my Air Fryer Parmesan Zucchini Chips and my Air Fryer Mozzarella Sticks for more great snacks or appetizers.

-This recipe for air fried pickles is a quick and easy way to make a crispy and delicious snack.
+This recipe for healthy air fryer pickles is a quick and easy way to make a crispy and delicious snack.
 The pickle slices are coated in a mixture of flour, garlic powder, Cajun seasoning, and cayenne pepper, and then cooked in an air fryer.
 The result is a crispy and flavorful snack that is perfect for dipping in your favorite sauce.

 They are great for those who are looking for a healthier alternative to traditional deep fried pickles, as air frying requires less oil and results in a lower calorie and fat content.